We Need To Talk About Giancarlo Abrahan’s "Dagitab"

 It was difficult to properly respond to the film after, as it was touching, heart-warming, disturbing, and an eye-opener all at the same time.

 LINES FROM THE FILM WORTH QUOTING:

-Not now, but back then, I thought these lines were speaking to me:
+Back then, I thought these lines were speaking to me:

-A FANCY TRIVIA TO SHARE:
+A FANCY TRIVIA TO SHARE

 Photos via Cinemalaya.